monogordo/learning-js/README.md

 ```

 ### Modules
 The most common usage of closure in JavaScript is the module pattern.
 Modules let you define private implementation details (variables, functions) that are hidden from the outside world, as well as a public API that is accessible from the outside.

+There are two "requirements" for the module pattern to be exercised:

+1. There must be an outer enclosing function, and it must be invoked at least once (each time creates a new module instance).

+2. The enclosing function must return back at least one inner function, so that this inner function has closure over the private scope, and can access and/or modify that private state.

 ```javascript
 function User(){